disha9213/Amazon-Replica/README.md

 # Amazon-Replica
-It is a amazon clone made with technologies like HTML and CSS and javascirpt
+It is a amazon clone made with technologies like HTML and CSS